APIs & Integration Strategy

 Level 7: APIs as Business

-In technical perspective some characteristics are mandatory:
+From a technical perspective, some characteristics are mandatory:

 • Strong API Strategy